aws-samples/aws-kms-workshop/Section-4-Monitoring-AWS-KMS.md

 Go back to the AWS console in your browser, navigate to "**CloudTrail**" service and select "**Event history**" on the right panel.
 You have the full history of events and they can be filtered for a fine grained view.

 To establish a filter, go to filter area, select "**Event name**", and set the name as "**GenerateDataKey**".
 Press "**Enter**" while still on the "**Enter Event Name**", leaving "**Select time range**" as it is.
-Alterntively, you could select a time range if you wish.
+Alternatively, you could select a time range if you wish.

 You will have a display of the GenerateDataKey operations that you have performed during the workshop.
 You can see image below as a reference:

 ![alt text](/res/S4F1.png)
 <**Figure-1**>

 If you open any of the request in the list,  you will have further details of the operation that took place and.
-For example take a look at the "**User name**" value responsible for the requests and write it down, we will use it later.
-These parameters provides us with a full view of who, what, how and when an operation took place.
+For example, take a look at the "**User name**" value responsible for the requests and write it down, we will use it later.
+These parameters provide us with a full view of who, what, how and when an operation took place.

 In CloudTrail you can not only filter by event names on AWS KMS operations.
 There are other filter parameters that you can use.
-For example, you can use filtering by "**Event source**", that would allow you understand which AWS service has made request.
+For example, you can use filtering by "**Event source**", that would allow you to understand which AWS service has made a request.

 The filter parameter "**User name**" allows you to filter by the identity of the user referenced in the event.
 Another useful parameter is the "**AWS Access Key**".
 With it, you can filter by the AWS access key ID that was used to sign the request.
 If the request was made with temporary credentials, the access key ID of the temporary credential is what will show up as the access key.